 Whenever possible, students are encouraged to develop some outside interest or activity in addition to academic study.
 A well-balanced college career includes extracurricular involvement as well as classroom and laboratory work.
-Students have opportunities to join social and honorary fraternities, sororities and clubs; participate in intercollegiate and recreational sports; the Findlay Bands and Musical Organizations; and a number of honorary societies.
-Both men and women students engage in the social activities centered in the Alumni Memorial Union, participate in broadcasting over Findlay Stations, take part in the University Theatre, do staff work and writing for student publications, and enter into all the various extracurricular affairs of the campus.
+Students have opportunities to join social fraternities, sororities and organizations; participate in intercollegiate and recreational sports; the Findlay bands and musical organizations; and a number of national and international honor societies.
+Both men and women students engage in the social activities centered in the Alumni Memorial Union, participate in broadcasting over Findlay stations, take part in University theatre productions, do staff work and writing for student publications, and enter into all the various extracurricular affairs of the campus.